 English grammar practice exercise, for pre-intermediate and intermediate level.

-In this exercise you will practise using relative pronouns: who, which, that, whose, when and where.
+In this exercise you will practise using relative pronouns: who, which, that and whose.

-Instructions: Put who, which, that, whose, when or where in each gap to make one sentence from the two sentences given:
+Instructions: Put who, which, that or whose in each gap to make one sentence from the two sentences given.

-She showed me the coat which she had bought.
+She showed me the coat which / that she had bought.

 Who is used for people.